Geospatial Analytics Ph.D. Program Handbook

 - A student who fails the preliminary examination is terminated from the program unless the graduate committee unanimously requests a re-examination.
 Only a single re-examination will be allowed; it can encompass written, oral, or both components as determined by the advisory committee.
 If the DGP or the Graduate School denies the request for a re-examination, the student’s program is terminated.

-As of Spring 2021, all oral exam results and committee signatures will be collected via a new e-signature system.
-Committee members will be sent a link to approve the exam result, and the final report will be sent automatically to the GSC.
+All oral exam results and committee signatures will be collected via the e-signature system.
+Committee members will be sent a link to approve the exam result by the Graduation School liaison (currently Jenni Wilson).

 Defense